bimdata/platform-back/README.md

 Platform Backend
 =================

-BIMData Platform Backend is a the backend for the BIMData Platform application.
+BIMData Platform Backend is the backend for the BIMData Platform application.

 Technical view of the Platform